 That small bag of clothes-for-three-weeks not only got me through the summer.
 When I returned home on the Saturday of Labor Day Weekend, it was only for one night, as I had been accepted as a freshman to a college in New York City.
 I had to check in on that Sunday.
 I remember dumping those clothes out of the suitcase, running them through the washer and dryer, and packing them up again.
 My brother had been tasked to drive me to college that Sunday afternoon, as my parents were in Ireland till mid-September.
 On Monday, which was Labor Day, the freshman class gathered in the auditorium where we lined up by alphabet….A through D, E through G, etc. I vividly recall standing on that line in a short green dress I had bought in Ireland that summer.
 It had looked great on the streets of Galway, but ridiculous in New York City.
 I did not fit in at all.
 However, I also recall that as I listened to the chatter around me, I was not so sure I wanted to – but that is another story.
 That bag of clothes got me through the first month of college, when I went home for a weekend and my mother took me shopping.

 I went back to Ireland the spring break of that freshman year.
 A friend picked me up at Shannon, and we stopped at his sister’s flat to drop my bag, as that was where I would be staying.
 I never saw the suitcase again until I picked it up on my way back to Shannon a week later.
 This is typical of stuff that happens in Ireland.
 Over there it is referred to as “the life”.
 If you get a good taste of it, you are never the same again.
-I suffer cravings for “the life” more fierce than my cravings for Sara Lee pound cake when I was pregnant.
+I sometimes suffer cravings for “the life” that are more fierce than my cravings were for Sara Lee all-butter pound cake when I was pregnant.

 It has served me well that from an early age I travelled, and I travelled light.
 Somewhere along the line, I began to delight in it.
 Every year, by mid-June, I get itchy to get going somewhere for a month or so, and bring as little as possible, but I do bring my husband along.
 Now in our sixties, we spend five or six weeks of each summer in Ireland.
 I pack four pairs of black pants and twelve long sleeve cotton t-shirts.
 We rent the same house each year, so in the bedroom I stack them in two piles, wearing the same pants for three days but each day a fresh t-shirt from the top of that pile.
 At the end of the two piles, I put the pants and tops in a pillowcase and go to the wash and dry in town, only to start all over again.
 This is one of many simple things about these summers in Ireland that give me enormous joy.
-And it all began with that locker under my seat at the dinette table down below on the Stella.
+It all began with that locker under my seat at the dinette table down below on the Stella.